ampleyan/dnd-initiative-and-more/README.md

 <!-- Drop a screenshot or demo GIF at docs/demo.gif (a 20–30s clip of a real combat converts best) -->
 ![Initiative Tracker in action](docs/demo.gif)

+## Preview

+Try the hosted preview at <https://dnd-initiative-and-more.onrender.com/dashboard>.

+This is a free Render deployment intended for evaluation.
+The service may sleep when idle and its local SQLite data can be reset, so use a self-hosted deployment for important campaigns.

 ## Why

 Most combat trackers are either cloud-locked, subscription-gated, or tied to a single VTT.
 Initiative Tracker runs on your own hardware, works at the table without internet, and hands players a read-only view of the fight — all from one Docker command.